Welcome to Edji!

 Fast and Flexible Readings

-When you use Edji, nobody can tell you what content to give to your class.
-With our flexible lesson design, you are free to design the perfect lesson for your class using any combination of words, pictures, gifs, PDF’s or in-line questions.
-If you’re not looking to make your own Reading for your class, you can search through our Discover Feed of teacher-created readings that are ready for your class.
+When you use Edji, we do not tell you what content to give to your class.
+With our flexible lesson design, you are free to design the perfect lesson for your class using any combination of words, pictures, gifs, PDFs or in-line questions.
+If you want to try out a pre-made reading first, you can search through our Discover Feed of teacher-created readings that are ready to use.

 Who uses Edji?